Multi-dimensional Evaluation of Empathetic Dialog Responses: Result and Analysis

 \subsection{Main Results}

-We present the main results in Table~\ref{tab:main_results}.
-To answer RQ1, we focus on prompting methods' performance. \textbf{We notice that prompting methods --- although require no or less labeled training instances, reach less satisfying performance}.
-For example, on EMH dataset, GPT-4 Zero-shot only achieves 45.4\% macro-F1 and 65.1\% accuracy, while GPT-4 Few-shot achieves 45.5\% and 61.3\%.
-On the other hand, encoder-only model still performs competitively, outperforming prompting methods by a large margin and the improvement is consistent across different datasets.
-For example, on EMH dataset, the best performing encoder-only model Flan-T5-xl-Enc achieves 76.6\% macro F1 and 88.4\% accuracy.
-This observation is consistent with recent works on designing challenging datasets for LLMs~\cite{ravichander-etal-2022-condaqa} and testing their natural language understanding capabilities for implicatures conveyed in communications~\cite{ruis2022large}.
-From another perspective, this also indicates the challenging nature of empathy understanding task --- LLMs still struggle to understand empathy despite being provided with the exact definition in prompts, while supervised fine-tuning still outperforms prompting methods when sufficient training samples are available.
+We present the main results in Table~\ref{tab:main_results}. \textbf{We notice that prompting methods---although require no or less labeled training instances, have lower performance compared to supervised methods}.
+For example, on EMH dataset, GPT-4 Zero-shot only achieves 45.4\% Macro F1 and 65.1\% accuracy, while GPT-4 Few-shot achieves 45.5\% and 61.3\%.
+On the other hand, encoder models still perform competitively, outperforming prompting methods by a large margin and the improvement is consistent across all datasets.
+For example, on EMH dataset, the best encoder model Flan-T5-Enc-XL achieves 76.6\% Macro F1 and 88.4\% accuracy.
+This observation is consistent with recent works on designing challenging datasets for LLMs~\citep{ravichander-etal-2022-condaqa} and testing their understanding capabilities for implicatures conveyed in communications~\citep{ruis2022large}.
+From another perspective, this also indicates the challenging nature of empathy understanding task---LLMs still struggle to understand empathy despite being provided with the exact definition in prompts, while supervised fine-tuning still outperforms prompting methods with sufficient training samples.

-Interestingly, GPT-4 Zero-shot outperforms Few-shot in terms of accuracy on both EMH and ESConv dataset, which contradicts prior works' observation that adding few-shot examplers help improve performance~\cite{kojima2022large,wei2022chain,min-etal-2022-rethinking}.
-We hypothesize that our task --- dialogue understanding is different from tasks evaluated by prior works in the following aspects: (1) Empathy dialogue understanding is relatively challenging for the language models.
+Interestingly, GPT-4 Zero-shot outperforms Few-shot in terms of accuracy on both EMH and ESConv dataset, which contradicts prior works' observation that adding few-shot examplers help improve performance~\citep{kojima2022large,wei2022chain,min-etal-2022-rethinking}.
+We hypothesize that our task---dialogue understanding is different from tasks evaluated by prior works in the following aspects: (1) empathy dialogue understanding is relatively challenging for the language models.
 Here challenging means it requires background knowledge and expertise which might not be prevalent in the language model's pretraining corpus.
-(2) Dialogue understanding leads to long input length to the language model.
-Recent works~\cite{liu2023lost} suggest language model's performance downgrades when the required information is presented in the middle of a long input sequence.
+(2) dialogue understanding leads to long input length to the language model.
+As suggested by recent works~\citep[][\interalia]{liu-etal-2021-towards}, processing long sequences is still challenging for LLMs.